How to Write a Blog Post

 The four types of writing styles are narrative, persuasive, descriptive, and expository.
 Each of these styles has a particular purpose, so it’s important to match up your topic and goals with the correct style in order to properly convey your message.

 This phrase comes from the Latin audentes Fortuna Iuvat, which exists in a few forms.
-This phrase implies that your fate is not predetermined; rather, you have the opportunity to make your life great through the actions you take.
+It implies that your fate is not predetermined; rather, you have the opportunity to make your life great through the actions you take.

 Fortune favors the bold, so I’m going after my dreams.